 There are circumstances, though, that hair loss may be different for others.
 Here are the other types of stress-related hair loss to consider:

 Trichotillomania is a hair-pulling disorder.
 It is classified as a mental condition where one has an irresistible urge to pull the hair on their scalp, eyebrows, and other areas of their body as a way of coping with stress and negative feelings.

 Alopecia Areata is an autoimmune disease where the body mistakenly attacks the hair follicles.
 It often results in unpredictable hair loss, with the strands falling out in small patches around the size of a quarter.
 There are a variety of factors thought to cause the condition, including severe stress.

 It is important to first seek medical attention to determine if chronic stress is causing hair loss.
 Once diagnosed, the doctor or dermatologist can present options on how to treat it.
 But here are a few natural methods to help manage stress-related hair loss:

 - Manage Stress

-- The factors causing stress should be dealt with first.
+The factors causing mental health issues should be dealt with first.
 But there are instances when this is always not immediately possible.
 One should engage in healthy habits like exercise, deep breathing, meditation, or trying out a new hobby (such as volunteer work, joining a theatre group, planting a garden, or starting an art project).

 - Eat a nutrient-rich diet

 Using the right hair care products also goes a long way to nourish one’s hair and help it recover from the harmful effects of stress.
 It best to avoid products that are full of chemicals as these will only add to the damage.
-Instead, choose ones that are natural, vegan, and rich in nutrients like our Hair Strength Shampoo, Hair Recovery Conditioner, and Hair Growth Serum.
+Instead, choose ones that are naturally-derived, vegan, and rich in nutrients like our Hair Growth Routine.

 Everyone deserves a life free of worries with healthy, voluminous hair to boot.
 With continued use of our products, you are already halfway from living life to its fullest.